 Formation of the Royal Engineer Signal Service

-In 1908 the Royal Engineer Signal Service was formed and provided communications during World War 1.
+In 1912 the Royal Engineer Signal Service was formally recognised (following a plan devised in 1908 for such a service).
+They provided communications during World War 1.
 At this time the Dispatch Rider (DR) came into prominence and wireless ‘sets’ were introduced into service.
 Wireless communications were provided in France and Flanders and also in the campaigns in Salonika, Palestine and Mesopotamia.

 World War 1

-At the outbreak of WW1 there were fewer than 6,ooo in the Corps forerunner – the Royal Engineer Signals Service – providing mainly a telegraph service.
-By the end of WW1 there were some 70,ooo signallers and telephone had largely replaced the telegraph as the preferred means of communication, with the wireless and dispatch riders playing ever important roles.
+At the outbreak of WW1 there were fewer than 6,000 in the Corps forerunner – the Royal Engineer Signals Service – providing mainly a telegraph service.
+By the end of WW1 there were some 70,000 signallers and telephone had largely replaced the telegraph as the preferred means of communication, with the wireless and dispatch riders playing ever important roles.